top of page

 Best Day trips from Milan.
 Panoramic view of Turin

-Turin is the capital city of the northern region of Italy called Piedmont.
-Turin was previously the capital of Italy for some time in the 18th century, and now it is an important financial hub of Italy.
-Being ruled by many empires including Romans in the past, Turin has played an important role in the History of Italy.
+Turin, the capital of the Piedmont region of Italy, is another great option for a day trip from Milan.
+Turin was the capital of Italy for some time in the 18th century, and now it is an important financial hub of Italy.
+Ruled by several empires (including the Romans) in the past, Turin has played an important role in the History of Italy.

-Turin has so many things to offer its Visitors.
-The most famous attraction of the city is its Egyptian Museum which is an Archaeological Museum with a collection of a wide range of vital Egyptian Artifacts.
+Turin has a lot to offer its Visitors.
+The most famous attraction is its Egyptian Museum, an Archaeological Museum with a collection of a wide range of vital Egyptian artefacts.
 Some collections of the Museum are said to be 4000 years old.

-The next best thing to do in Turin is to explore its royal palace located in the city center.
+The next best thing to do in Turin is to explore its royal palace in the city centre.
 The palace is full of royal interiors and rich decorations.
-The palace also hosts the world’s largest collection of weapons of old times.
-Due to its Uniqueness, the Palace is also listed among UNESCO’s World Heritage sites.
+It is also home to the world’s largest collection of weapons from old times.
+The Royal Palace is also listed among UNESCO’s World Heritage sites.

-With a Few minutes walk from the City center, you will find the symbol of the City of Turin called Mole Antonelliana.
+Steps away from the city centre, you will find the symbol of the City of Turin, the Mole Antonelliana.
 Mole Antonelliana was built in 1889 and was the tallest building in Europe at that time.
-The mole Antonelliana offers the best panoramic views of the city.
+The Mole Antonelliana offers the best panoramic views of the city.

-If you have an interest in the evolution of the Automobile, then visit the Automobile Museum in Turin which has a collection of numerous vintage cars that demonstrates the History of Automobile evolution.
+If you are interested in the evolution of the Automobile, visit the Automobile Museum in Turin, which has a collection of numerous vintage cars that demonstrate the evolution of the automobile.

-Turin is directly connected by Trains from Milan.
+Turin is directly connected by train to Milan.
 Direct trains run from different train stations in Milan every 30 minutes.
 The train journey from Milan to Turin takes around 1 hour by fast trains and around 2 hours by slow trains.

-14. Day Trip from Milan to Genoa and the largest Aquarium in Europe
+14. Genoa and the largest Aquarium in Europe

-Genoa, the birthplace of Christopher Columbus, also called the port city of Italy, is the sixth largest city in Italy.
-Genoa is also home to one of the largest ports in Italy and Europe, which was once a very important maritime trade center for Europe.
+Genoa, the birthplace of Christopher Columbus, also called the port city of Italy, is the sixth largest city in Italy and a great option to explore as a day trip from Milan.
+Genoa is also home to one of the largest ports in Italy and Europe, an important maritime trade centre for Europe.

-After the visit to the Aquarium, the next best thing to do in Genoa is to visit its old port.
-The old port is a very important symbol of the city of Genoa and is popular among the locals.
-The area is also filled with restaurants and bars and a great place to try some delicious Genoese Seafood.
+The next best thing to do in Genoa is to visit its old port.
+The old port is a popular hangout destination among the locals.
+The area is also filled with restaurants and bars, and it is a great place to try some delicious Genoese Seafood.

-Genoa is directly connected by Trains from Milan.
-Trains are running for Genoa every 30 minutes from various stations in Milan.
+Genoa is directly connected by train to Milan.
+Trains run to Genoa every 30 minutes from Milan.
 The journey from Milan to Genoa takes around 1 hour and 30 minutes.

 Best Day trips from Milan.
 View of Pavia City

-Ticino River passes from the middle of Pavia city, therefore, you will always find a pleasant atmosphere in Pavia, especially at the bridge Ponte Coperto, which is the 13th-century bridge built on the Ticino River.
-Ponte Coperto is also one of the top attractions in Pavia.
+The Ticino River passes through the middle of Pavia city, contributing to the pleasant atmosphere in Pavia, especially at the Ponte Coperto, a 13th-century bridge built on the Ticino River.

 Best Day trips from Milan.
 View of Varese Lake